If you're trying to sell a home, you should know these things before 2022

-We would like to step up our service by ensuring that you’re updated with the latest updates in the real estate industry that are proven effective in selling properties before 2022.
-To be more specific, we’re talking about the latest practices in selling homes for 2021, the expert’s way of sourcing home sellers, and lastly, listings that are likely to be recommended by clients in 2021.
-Hope you’ll appreciate them!
+HomeRender is dedicated to helping our clients thrive.
+We want to take our service a step further by making sure you're up-to-date with the latest trends in the real estate market, in addition to providing error-free, high-quality renderings.
+To be more specific, we're talking about the latest practices in selling homes for 2021, the expert's way of sourcing home sellers, and, lastly, listings that are likely to be recommended by clients in 2021.
+Hope you'll learn a lot from this!

 Know these things before 2022

 Now that online tools are more accessible than ever, more realtors employ digitization, mainly social media, to grow their businesses.
 In fact, according to reports, 77% of real estate agents directly use it as a marketing and lead generation tool.

 - Gain New Clients

 Based on a survey by The Close, 44% of the agents who responded to their survey noted that they gained new clients last year(2020) because of their social media posts.